google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E02-designing-a-great-performance.md

 # Designing a great performance {: .page-title }

-Welcome to Designer Vs Developer, a show that tries to solve the challenges faced in the industry by opening a conversation between the two, providing take aways, solutions to workflows, tools & discussions on everyday struggles.
+Welcome to Designer Vs. Developer, a show that tries to solve the challenges faced in the industry by opening a conversation between the two, providing take aways, solutions to workflows, tools and discussions on everyday struggles.

 This week Mustafa speaks to Addy Osmani, a Senior Staff Developer